 How many hours should I take?

-The answer to this question depends on you.
-How much do you think you can handle?
-A minimum of 12 hours per semester is required to remain a full-time student; a maximum is 18 hours per semester.
+The answer to this question depends on the student.
+A minimum of 12 hours per semester is required to remain a full-time student; maximum enrollment is 18 hours per semester.
 A reasonable class load is between 15 and 18 hours, but strong consideration should be taken under advisement for travel time, job, and family commitments.
 It is recommended that for every hour in class a student needs to spend two hours outside of class for that particular subject.
 For full-time students, we recommend you register for around 15 hours.
 In the event you must drop a course during the semester, this minimizes the chances of impacting your full-time status.
 Taking and passing 15 hours a semester for 4 years will result in 120 hours, the minimum number of hours needed to graduate from MTSU.

 How do I drop a class?

 Classes may be dropped by PipelineMT.
-Consult the schedule book of the appropriate term for deadlines concerning grade assignment and refunds.
+Consult the current Registration Guide for the term for deadlines concerning grade assignment and refunds.
 Tennessee Board of Regents policy prohibits students from dropping prescribed courses.
 Under extenuating circumstances a course may be dropped with the approval of the Chair of the University Studies Department.

 How can I withdraw from the University?

 I am on academic probation.
 What do I need to do to get off of probation?

 To get off academic probation you'll need to earn a 2.0 GPA for the semester or meet one of the following standards:

 - If you have earned 0-29.99 quality hours, you'll need to have at least a 1.5 cumulative GPA.